ZigaSajovic/Consensus_Clustering/README.md

       * NOTE: every consensus matrix is retained, like specified in the paper
   * Ak : area under CDF for each number of clusters
       * (see paper: section 3.3.1.
 Consensus distribution.)
-  * deltaK : changes in ares under CDF
+  * deltaK : changes in areas under CDF
       * (see paper: section 3.3.1.
 Consensus distribution.)
   * bestK : number of clusters that was found to be best